kyma-project/website/content/blog-posts/2020-03-22-release-notes-1.11/index.md

 ### NGINX controller removed

-Since all NGINX-related functionality was migrated to the Istio-related services, we were able to remove unused NGINX deployments from the Application Connector.
+Since the whole NGINX-related functionality was migrated to the Istio-related services, we were able to remove unused NGINX deployments from the Application Connector.
 We also updated our documentation to reflect these changes.

 ## Compass